anshulontech/JavaScript30/README.md

 # JavaScript30

-30 Days 30 Projects on JavaScript.
+This is a 30 Days 30 Projects JavaScript challenge.
+Basic HTML,CSS and JavaScript are used to build projects.